 We were among the first asset managers to put in place a blanket exclusion for companies active in the coal sector, which we have extended to unconventional oil & gas since.
 We have also decided to exclude assets linked to food commodities, deforestation and other unsustainable practices causing natural ecosystem conversion. and follow exclusion rules on controversial weapons such as Anti-Personnel Landmines.

 We also manage Environmental, Social and Governance (ESG) and Responsible Investment funds applying additional exclusions policies (e.g. violation of international norms & standards regarding Human Rights, Society, Labor and Environment, or companies with severe ESG controversies) through our ESG Standards policy, to help address the most severe sustainability risks in the investment decision-making process.

 Climate Risk Policy

-To support Paris Agreement goals and the transition to a low-carbon economy, we aim to reduce our exposure to carbon intensive sectors by excluding companies most exposed to coal and unconventional oil & gas activities and by engaging with a selection of companies not excluded by our criteria.
+To support Paris Agreement goals and the transition to a low-carbon economy, we aim to progressively reduce our exposure to carbon intensive sectors by excluding companies most exposed to coal and unconventional oil & gas activities and by engaging with a selection of companies not excluded by our criteria.

 Ecosystem Protection & Deforestation Policy